slysterous/numeral/README.md

 ### What
 This library, <strong>customnumber</strong> provides the ability to create custom positional numeral systems in an efficient and performant way.
+You can create custom numbers based on custom numeral systems and use them at will.

+All you need is the possible values of a digit (e.g. 0123456789ABCDEF) and an initial number (e.g. 14FF)
 ## Getting Started ##

 ## Usage ##